 “There’s things about the space that we’re in love with,” says Hosking.
 “The wooden panelling, the archways … When there was as much of it as there was, it was a little overbearing, but I think with the colour palette we’ve thrown at it, and with that velvet seating, it just softens it all.
 And now it feels like a warm forest clearing or something.”

 Accessibility isn’t just about the design, either.
-It’s also guided the menu, which will have a large number of non-alcoholic options.
+It’s also guided the menu, which has a large number of non-alcoholic options.
 Specifically, beers by Indigenous-owned Sobah Beverages and a selection of no-proof cocktails.

 “We want to help normalise that in spaces, especially in queer spaces, which historically have really centred on drugs and alcohol,” says Hosking.
 “And that’s not to say we have any sort of value judgement in that participation, but for us it is about having those alternative offerings.
 And having people feel included.